 Now a warning… these are sweet.
 But, they’re good!
-I’m writing this up about eight hours after the last batch came out of the oven and I’ve already eaten three.
+I’m writing this up about eight hours after the last batch came out of the oven.
+I’ve already eaten three.
 Okay, it wasn’t three, it was four.
 Or was it five?
 Alright!
 It was six!!
 I’ve had six, okay!

 (Seven?
 I’ll never tell!)

-- 1 teaspoon salt
+- 1 teaspoon vanilla extract

 - 1 teaspoon baking soda

-- Remove the bowl from your mixer, add the crushed malt balls and the chocolate chips.
-Using a wooden spoon, mix the crushed malt balls and the chocolate chips into the cookie batter.
-Do not over mix, just enough to distribute the crushed balls and the chips through the cookie dough.
+- Remove the bowl from your mixer and add the crushed malted balls.
+Using a wooden spoon, mix the crushed malt balls into the cookie batter.
+Do not over mix, just enough to distribute the crushed malted balls through the cookie dough.

 - Using a small ice-cream scoop, scoop mounds of the dough onto a lined baking sheet.
 Be sure to give the dough mounds room to spread out.
 They do need quite a bit of room.
-Normally, I fit 12 cookies to a baking sheet, but I learned the hard way that only 8 will fit for this recipe.
-Bake these at 350 degrees for 15 minutes.
-Allow the baked cookie to cool for 2-3 minutes on the baking sheet before transferring to a cooling rack.
+I would not place more than 8 cookies onto a half sheet pan.